9 Insurance, Reimagined

 The current system fails on all of these counts.
 Not because the people in it are bad, but because the structure creates the wrong incentives.

-Insurance should be the promise that when you need care, the system works for you — not against you.
-Aarokya makes that alignment structurally possible.
-Not through regulation alone.
-Not through goodwill alone.
-But through architecture — through a system designed so that everyone benefits when people stay healthy.
+Insurance should be the promise that when you need care, the system works for you – not against you.
+Aarokya makes that alignment structurally possible – not through regulation alone, not through goodwill alone, but through architecture designed so that everyone benefits when people stay healthy.

 That is insurance, reimagined.